ALFTavares/Snake-Mouse/README.md

 This is the first game we make after 3 weeks of Java in the bootcamp It is a 2 Player game

-This game was starting to be created on 24/5/2017
-By the end of tuesday 30/5/2017 we had a mess of a code and no one could understand it so that night we started again.
-We had only the nights to keep making the game because during the day we still had lectures and challenges to complete so we only had the nights to keep going
-Friday 2/6/2017 we finished the game and is now playable.
-Snake has is a surprise

-GG_Enjoy
+Development started on 24/5/2017.
+A week later our code was a mess, so we decided to scrap it and start anew.
+So, in actuallity this was made in 3 nights.

+Hey, thats pretty good.

+Enjoy ^^

 Game controls:

   Mouse:
-    W: move up
+    W - move up
-    S: move down
+    S - move down
-    A: move left
+    A - move left
-    D: move right
+    D - move right

   Snake:
-    Key_UP    : move up
+    Key_UP    - move up
-    Key_DOWN  : move down
+    Key_DOWN  - move down
-    Key_LEFT  : move left
+    Key_LEFT  - move left
-    Key_RIGHT : move right
+    Key_RIGHT - move right

 Game Rules:
-  -Mouse catches food and poops
+  -Mouse eats food and turns it to poop.
-  -Snake can catch food so Mouse doesn't eat it
-  -Mouse can't go through walls
+  -Snake can eat the food so the Mouse can't have it -Mouse can't go through walls
   -Snake can
-  -Snake has to catch Mouse
+  -Snake wins by catching the Mouse
-  -If Snake eat poop, he dies
+  -Mouse wins if the Snake eats a poop